School Master (2010 film): Production

-In the late 2008, director Dinesh Babu teamed up with C. R. Manohar of Golden Lion Film Division and roped in his favorite actor Vishnuvardhan in the lead role.
+In late 2008, director Dinesh Babu teamed up with C. R. Manohar of Golden Lion Film Division and roped in his favorite actor Vishnuvardhan in the lead role.
 He had titled the film as Master in the beginning.
 The film's story was said to be inspired by the English musical Making Way for Tomorrow.
 He also roped in Suhasini as the female lead.
 The trio had earlier worked in films like Suprabhatha and Hendthigeltheeni.
-The initial filming occurred at a brisk pace and major part of the film had been shot by early 2009.
+The initial filming occurred at a brisk pace and a major part of the film had been shot by early 2009.
 However, due to some creative differences with the director, the film underwent several delays.
-By the time this film released, two of Vishnuvardhan's other films found theatrical release.
-Finally, the film released after Vishnuvardhan's demise and was considered his last release.
+By the time this film was released, two of Vishnuvardhan's other films found theatrical release.
+Finally, the film was released after Vishnuvardhan's demise and was considered his last release.

 Soundtrack

 All the songs are composed and scored by V. Sridhar.
 The audio launch function presided by the Jhankar Music label was held on 10 January 2010 at the Le Meridian hotel, Bangalore.
-Since this happened post the demise of lead actor Vishnuvardhan, producer invited all the top stars of the film industry to attend the event.
+Since this happened post the demise of lead actor Vishnuvardhan, the producer invited all the top stars of the film industry to attend the event.
 Among the attendees were H. D. Kumaraswamy, Jayamala, Rockline Venkatesh, Sa.
 Ra.
 Govindu, K. Shivaramu and others.